 For lists of swimming halls, please refer to the cities of Helsinki, Espoo and Vantaa listings.

 If your child is interested in music or art, there are several schools to choose from.
-For example Espoo Music Institute and Espoo Art School have good English web pages.
-There are plenty of other music and art schools in the region, eg. Helsingin Kuvataidekoulu, Annantalo, Helsinki Music School and Vantaa Music School.
+For example Espoo Music Institute and Espoo School of Art have good English web pages.
+There are plenty of other music and art schools in the region, eg. Helsingin Kuvataidekoulu, Annantalo, Helsinki Music School and Vantaa Music Institute.

 The Scout programme- Partio is very popular among Finnish children.
 In Finland the girl and boy scouts are under one organization.